superfaceai/email-example/README.md

 ## What's in this project?

-← `superface.js`: This file contains all superface code except superface client code, which should be centralized.
+← `superface.js`: This file contains all superface code except superface client code, which is centralized in `client.js`.
 It contains functions like `fetchUserRepos()` where profile and provider are set and result from perform is handled

 ← `client.js`: This file contains centralized Superface client and function to get it